orangemug/heroku-docker-nodejs/README.md

 ## Development
-When running the app in development the main aim for a quick turn around, so instead of reloading the VM each time we'll start a bash shell in the container and run the app manually.
+When running the app in development the main requirement is quick restarts of your app.
+So instead of reloading the VM each time, we'll start a bash shell in the container and run the app manually.

     $ docker-compose run --service-ports web bash

-The important part above is `docker-compose run web` which will run a command in our docker container. `--service-ports` tells docker that we want to setup the port mappings.
+The important part above is `docker-compose run web` which will run a command in our docker container. `--service-ports` tells __docker-compose__ that we want to setup the port mappings.
 You should now be seeing a bash terminal prompt where you can start your app.

     root@52697b69237b:/code# npm install
     root@52697b69237b:/code# npm start